 Constraints

-If metadata is present, least one of index (§3.49.5) and guid (§3.49.6) SHALL be present.
+If metadata is present, at least one of index (§3.49.5) and guid (§3.49.6) SHALL be present.
 If both are present, they SHALL identify the same reportingDescriptor object (§3.46).

 reportingDescriptor lookup

 theDescriptor SHALL be located within the toolComponent object (§3.18) identified by the toolComponent property (§3.49.7), which we refer to as theComponent.
 The procedure for looking up a toolComponent from a toolComponentReference is described in §3.51.2.